Self-Deception Part 4: Rationalization

 P: Not at all … it was a thing unavoidable, a necessary ingredient in the best of worlds; for if Columbus had not caught in an island in America this disease, which contaminates the source of generation, and frequently impedes propagation itself, and is evidently opposed to the great end of nature, we should have had neither chocolate nor cochineal…

-Human beings are not rational, but rationalizing animals.
+As I argue in my new book, Hide and Seek: The Psychology of Self-Deception, human beings are not rational, but rationalizing animals.
 They find it frightening to think and painful to change because thought and change threaten the beliefs that make up their sense of self.
 Given this state of affairs, any tectonic shift in a person’s outlook, any major realignment with the truth, is only ever going to occur incrementally and over a long period of time.
 A frequent impetus is, in fact, a deterioration in the person’s life circumstances, so severe that it overwhelms her ego defenses and leaves her in the depressive or undefended position.

 If you have any examples of rationalization, real or fictional, that you would like to share, please do so in the comments section.